 Commercial Aeronautical Operators must comply with all federal, state and local requirements applicable to their operations, including, but not limited to, the Airport Rules and Regulations.
-Every Agreement shall include a provision subordinating such Agreement to the County's agreements with the United States, including but not limited to the County's grant assurances to the FAA.
+Every Agreement shall include a provision subordinating such Agreement to the Okaloosa County Board of County Commissioners' agreements with the United States, including but not limited to the Okaloosa County Board of County Commissioners' grant assurances to the FAA.
 Without limiting any other provision of these Minimum Standards or any other requirements, Commercial Aeronautical Operators must comply with the following specific requirements, as they now exist or are hereafter amended:

-- (a) Airport Access and Security.
-Commercial Aeronautical Operators are to comply with laws, regulations, orders and directives of the Transportation Security Administration ("TSA"), as each may be amended; instructions of law enforcement personnel; and the policies, orders and directives of the County in furtherance of the Airport Security Program.
-Commercial Aeronautical Operators are responsible for their employees', vendors', and agents' compliance with the Airport Security Program. - (b) Safety.
-Commercial Aeronautical Operators are to comply with federal, state and local law applicable to workplace and aviation safety, and with orders and directives of the County in furtherance of any FAA-required safety management system ("SMS") or similar or related program. - (c) Environmental.
+(a) Airport Access and Security.
+Commercial Aeronautical Operators are to comply with laws, regulations, orders and directives of the Transportation Security Administration ("TSA"), as each may be amended; instructions of law enforcement personnel; and the policies, orders and directives of the Airports Department in furtherance of the Airport Security Program.
+Commercial Aeronautical Operators are responsible for their employees', vendors', and agents' compliance with the Airport Security Program.

+- (b) Safety.
+Commercial Aeronautical Operators are to comply with federal, state and local law applicable to workplace and aviation safety, and with orders and directives of the Airports Department in furtherance of any FAA-required safety management system ("SMS") or similar or related program. - (c) Environmental.
 Commercial Aeronautical Operators are to comply with all applicable federal, state and local environmental laws; orders and directives of a federal or state agency with jurisdiction over environmental conditions on the Airport; the Airport environmental policies and procedures, including, for example, and without limitation, any Preparedness, Prevention and Control Plan, Spill Prevention Response Plan, and Stormwater Pollution Prevention Plan; and generally accepted industry environmental policies and standards, provided that such policies and standards accord with applicable law.